Table of Contents

 Given the results of the FemPrEP and VOICE studies, it is clear that there is more to learn about the effectiveness of Truvada as PrEP in women.
 Some people believe we have enough knowledge to go ahead and begin using PrEP now, while others think we should wait until we have more proof that it is effective for women.

 While we now have evidence that PrEP works in preventing HIV if the drugs are taken as prescribed, much more work needs to be done before PrEP becomes widely used and accepted.
 This includes improving health care systems so that people can access and afford PrEP and making HIV testing more widely available, since only people who know they are HIV-negative can use PrEP safely.
-If people use PrEP when they are already HIV+, they are much more likely to develop drug-resistant HIV, which they may then pass on to others.
+If people use PrEP when they are already living with HIV, they are much more likely to develop drug-resistant HIV, which they may then pass on to others.
 Having drug-resistant virus can also make it harder to treat HIV infection (see The Well Project's article on Resistance).

 PrEP is a promising tool that women can use to prevent HIV infection without their partners' cooperation.
 However, many questions remain.
 How will taking PrEP affect pregnancy and breastfeeding?
 How will women get HIV testing, especially if their partners refuse to get tested?
 Will they be able to get PrEP if they do not know their partners' HIV status?
 Will a man be more likely to refuse to use a condom if he knows his partner is taking PrEP?
 Will women be able to keep the PrEP drugs given to them?
 Some women worry that the drugs given to them might be taken away and given to another family member who is viewed as "needing them more."
 These and other questions are currently being explored in both research and advocacy efforts in the US and worldwide.